cristianpb/cristianpb.github.io/_posts/2017-04-18-vim-plugins.md

 description: "My vim workflow.
 Description of some plugins and functionlities."
 ---

-# Vim

-I really like [vim](https://github.com/vim/vim).
+I use [vim](https://github.com/vim/vim) everyday.
 I think it is [good for my fingers](http://stackoverflow.com/questions/29500098/is-there-any-data-supporting-a-correlation-between-carpal-tunnels-and-using-keyb) because it uses few short cuts.
 Instead of using combos with touches like _Ctrl_, _Alt_ or _MetaKey_, it uses different function modes (normal, insert, visual and command).
 In this way, the fingers remain  near the [home row](https://en.wikipedia.org/wiki/Touch_typing) in rest position, being able to have a continuous typing rate.
 [Some people](http://stackoverflow.com/questions/29500098/is-there-any-data-supporting-a-correlation-between-carpal-tunnels-and-using-keyb) speculate that this can prevent [musculoskeletal diseases](https://en.wikipedia.org/wiki/Repetitive_strain_injury).

 It also induce motion to be done without neither the [arrow keys](https://en.wikipedia.org/wiki/Arrow_keys) nor the mouse.
 Instead single movement is controlled by _HJKL_ keys to avoid the movement of the hand for every manipulations of the text.
 In addition vim offers [several other motions](http://vimdoc.sourceforge.net/htmldoc/motion.html#operator) capabilities, by word, by line, by paragraph, by places of text, etc.